dawnbirth/easy-add-thumbnail/readme.txt

 It does his job in two cases:

-1. Dinamically, for old published posts, the featured imagen are sets only when needed to show them in the frontend.
+1. Dinamically, for old published posts, the featured images are sets only when needed to show them in the frontend.
 This means that the featured image is set (only first time) when a visitor loads the page where it needs to be shown.

 2. For new posts, it sets the featured image just in the publishing process.

 No options page to setup, simply install and activate.

 The plugin uses only WordPress standard functions to set the featured image (just the same as you set it manually).
-And this requires to have attached/uploaded one image to the post.
+And this requires to have attached/uploaded at least one image to the post.
 If there's not any image attached to the post, this plugin can't help you.

 = Features =